dnaforge/dnaforge/docs/user-guide/README.md

 ## Design Methods

 ### AT-DNA
-The A-trail routing, AT-DNA, follows the procedure laid out by Benson et al. It uses a breadth-first branch and bound algorithm over two vertex types, left- or right-handed, to find a connected graph, resulting in an A-trail.
-Note: This algorithm has a high time complexity, and DNAforge is unlikely to find a routing for meshes larger than about 100 vertices.
+The A-trail routing, AT-DNA, follows the procedure laid out by Benson et al. It uses a breadth-first branch and bound algorithm over two node types, left- or right-handed, to find a connected graph, resulting in an A-trail.
+Note: This algorithm has a high time complexity, and DNAforge is unlikely to find a routing for meshes larger than about 100 nodes.

 #### Reinforcement
 Cylinders can be reinforced by clicking the "Reinforce"-button.
 This will replace the selected cylinder with four-cylinder bundles.

-#### Custom Trail
+#### Custom Route
-A custom routing can be entered by clicking the "Upload Trail"-button.
-The trail must be a list of vertex ID's separated by spaces.
-Vertex ID visibility can be toggled in the interface menu.
+A custom routing can be entered by clicking the "Upload Route"-button.
+The route must be a list of node ID's separated by spaces.
+Node ID visibility can be toggled in the interface menu.

 #### Parameters